 - Execute: Empower your team to move quickly and innovate as quickly as the numbers allow

-Winning the shift to online means that most of us have to let go of everything we thought we knew about branding, and be willing to learn new lessons every day.
+Winning the shift to the online eCommerce marketplace means that most of us have to let go of everything we thought we knew about branding, and be willing to learn new lessons every day.
 Because Clorox (and other consumer packaged goods companies including Mattel and L’Oreal) use the Content Analytics dashboard, we have some insights into how to meet their business goals by leveraging the data we collect for them.

 However you shift your business operations, deploying analytics and reporting tools that both empower your team and measure success is not only a must, it could mean the difference between survival and failure.